 Connectivity is not a new concept to the industry.
 GM’s OnStar platform enhanced driver safety and convenience nearly two decades ago.
 The emergence of smartphones and Bluetooth also introduced a sort of proxy version of automotive connectivity, expanding options for infotainment and navigation for motorists.
 However, as the sophistication of software, sensor components, wireless networks and embedded intelligence has evolved at a blinding pace, the new infrastructures promise to change the game again for the connected car.

-Looking back at the last five years, 56 percent of respondents agree that product development cycles have been shortened.
+Looking back at the last five years, 56 percent of respondents agree that the automotive product development cycles have been shortened.
 This should come as no surprise, based on the convergence of automotive technologies and consumer electronics.
 Consumer electronics tend to have significantly shorter product development cycles compared to the traditional automotive.

 On the contrary, 30 percent of respondents believe automotive product development cycles have been lengthened.
 They chose high research and development costs, government and safety regulations, longer test cycles and other factors as their reasoning.

 Although most automotive product development cycles have been shortening for companies of all sizes, it also appears that they are having issues keeping up with the changes.
 Regardless, there are challenges all companies face in compressing their product development cycles with testing, supply chain and manufacturing taking the top three spots.

 If automotive industry trends from the last five years are any indication, product development cycles are expected to shorten even further.
 In fact, two out of three automotive manufacturers believe their go-to-market cycles will get faster in the next five years.
 This means automotive manufacturers must be proactive to solve the challenges they are facing in compressing their go-to-market timelines.